Gerosh-George/Classifier-Model-SE/README.md

 In terminal type following commmands:

-(For git commands to work git should be installed and python version 3.4 and above)
+(For git commands to work git should be installed and python version 3.4 and above...also pip should be installed if not present with python installation files)

 - git clone https://github.com/Gerosh-George/Classifier-Model-SE.git <br>
 (or you can also download the zip file and extract it.)